-Alopecia areata usually begins when clumps of hair fall out, resulting in totally smooth, round hairless patches on the scalp or other areas of the body.
-In some cases the hair may become thinner without noticeable patches of baldness.
-Or it may grow and break off, leaving short stubs (called "exclamation point" hair).
-In rare cases, complete loss of scalp hair and body hair occurs.
+Alopecia areata usually begins when clumps of hair fall out.
+You then may have smooth, round hairless patches on the scalp or other areas of the body, like the eyebrows.
+Sometimes the hair may become thinner without patches of baldness.
+Or it may grow and break off, leaving short stubs (called "exclamation point" hairs).
 The hair loss often comes and goes—hair will grow back over several months in one area but will fall out in another area.

-When alopecia areata results in patches of hair loss, the hair usually grows back in a few months.footnote 1 Though the new hair is usually the same color and texture as the rest of the hair, it sometimes is fine and white.
+When there are patches of hair loss, the hair often grows back within one year.
+Though the new hair is usually the same color and texture as the rest of the hair, it sometimes is fine and white.

-In some people with alopecia areata, the fingernails and toenails become pitted—they look as if a pin had made many tiny dents in them.
+Sometimes the fingernails and toenails look as if a pin had made many tiny dents in them.
 They may also look like sandpaper.

 How is it diagnosed?

 Alopecia areata is diagnosed through a medical history and physical exam.
 Your doctor will ask you questions about your hair loss, look at the pattern of your hair loss, and check your scalp.
 And the doctor may tug gently on a few hairs or pull some out.

 If the reason for your hair loss is not clear, your doctor may do tests to check for a disease that could be causing your hair loss.
 Tests may include:

 - Hair analysis.
 Your doctor will take a sample of your hair and look at it with a small hand-held microscope called a dermatoscope.
 A scalp biopsy is also sometimes taken.